Michael O'Loughlin

 Michael Kevin O'Loughlin (born 20 February 1977) is a former professional Australian rules footballer, who played his entire Australian Football League career with the Sydney Swans.

 O'Loughlin was named a member of the Indigenous Team of the Century.
 He was the third player with Indigenous heritage to play 300 AFL games.
 He twice achieved All-Australian selection, played for Australia twice in the International Rules Series, and was a Fos Williams Medallist as best player for South Australia in State of Origin.
 O'Loughlin was the first Sydney Swans player to play more than 300 career games.
 In 303 games he kicked 521 career goals.

 Early life

+Michael Kevin O'Loughlin was born on 20 February 1977.
 His parents never married, so he was given his mother's maiden name of O'Loughlin, which came from her Irish great-great-great-grandfather.
+He supported Carlton Blues growing up.
 O'Loughlin's ancestors were Czech Jews, Aboriginal Australian (Kaurna and Ngarrindjeri), Irish and English.
+He is a descendant (the great great great grandson) of Kudnarto (c.1832–1855), the Kaurna woman who made history by being the first Aboriginal woman to marry a British settler in the colony of South Australia in 1848.

 He grew up in Adelaide, South Australia, and first played junior football with Central District in the SANFL.